Preobrazhensky Bridge: Modern Operation

 The Preobrazhensky bridges were primarily built as a road and railway crossing across the Dniper and were supposed to connect Kryvyi Rih with Donbas.
 At that time of their construction, cars were not as prominent in Ukraine, so bridges were built with one lane of traffic in either direction.
 However, over the past seventy years, a large residential population in the Khortytskyi District materialized, part of larger regional population growth that defined the post-war years in Zaporizhzhia.
-Due to the increases in traffic and frieght loads, conditions on both of the bridges deteriorated.
+Due to the increases in traffic and freight loads, conditions on both of the bridges deteriorated.
 Both bridges are struggling with issues related to waterproofing and expansion joints deterioration.
 Due to their narrow configuration, the bridges are consistently congested and experience long lines of traffic at either end waiting to conduct their crossing.
 Roadways connecting the bridge to Zaporizhzhia city center and Khortytskyi District were informally designed, poorly maintained and are prone to crashes.

 Deteriorating conditions on the bridge paired with issues related to traffic congestion triggered the design and construction of a new and modern bridge with significantly greater vehicular capacity directly to the south of the existing bridges.
 New Zaporizhzhia Dniper Bridge is a twin-span suspension bridge that began construction in 2004 and has been plagued with delays.
 The first deck of the bridge opened for public use in 2022.
 When completed, the New Zaporizhzhia Dniper Bridge will have 9 km of modern closed access highway connecting the center of Zaporizhzhia and Khortytskyi District and in doing so significantly reduce reliance on the aging Preobrazhensky Bridges and travel times between the districts.

-Russian-Ukrainian War
+Russo-Ukrainian War

 On April 21, 2022, during the Russian invasion of Ukraine (2022) Russian cruise missiles fell on Khortytsia Island near the bridge.
 At that time, a train with evacuees leaving Zaporizhzhia for Lviv was traveling on the bridge.
 Windows on the train were blown out as a result of the strike.
 Later that same day, the Russians struck the area with a second missile, which also hit Khortytsia Island.
 As a result, 8 citizens on the island were injured.
 The regional military-civilian administration reported that "the enemy once again tried to damage the infrastructure of the city of Zaporizhzhia by means of rocket attacks."
 It is believed that the bridge was the intended target of Russian forces fighting in Ukraine.